freedomcat/pdf2split/README.md

 # pdf2split

 `pdf2split` is a lightweight Python script to **split a large PDF into chapters based on a CSV index, or automatically by file size**.
-It was designed to prepare OCR-processed textbooks for use with ChatGPT and other LLMs, which often have file upload limits (~20MB per file).
+It was designed to prepare large PDF files for use with ChatGPT and other LLMs, by splitting them into smaller, more manageable parts.

 ---